Mayank-Khurmai/Modify-Github-Date-Hack/README.md

 # Modify-Github-Date-Hack

-Github Date Modifier with Bash Scripting and Shell Scripting
+Github Date Modifier using the Automated Bash Scripting and Shell Scripting